katesnelson/RuralityIndex/content/teaching/index.md

 - Check out these fantastic resources for geospatial programming, modeling, and spatial analysis in R developed by Dr. Burchfield at Emory University [here](https://www.emilyburchfield.org/courses/).

 **Courses Taught**
   - *Geographic Information Systems I* (GEOG 508).
-Fall 2018/2019 & Spring 2019.
+Online and In-person.
 Cross-listed graduate and undergraduate introductory course in application of GIS to problem solving.
   - *Research and Professional Development in Geography* (GEOG 821).
-Fall 2019.
 Master’s level introductory seminar on research methods and professionalization in Geography.
   - *Sustainability Concepts and Issues* (GEOG 360).
-Spring 2019/2020, Fall 2021 in-person & Fall 2020, Spring 2021 online.
+Online and In-person.
 Undergraduate introductory course in sustainability concepts and systems thinking.
   - *Seminar in Sustainability Science, Thought, and Approaches* (GEOG 833).
-Spring 2021.
 Graduate seminar in sustainability science concepts, frameworks, and methods.
+  - *Programming for Geographic Analysis - R* (GEOG 728).
+Advanced studio class on geospatial analysis and programming in the open software R.

 **Additional Training and Experience**
 - 2017 SELECTED PARTICIPANT in [National Socio-Environmental Synthesis Center (SESYNC)](https://www.sesync.org/) Short Course *Teaching Socio-Environmental Synthesis with Case Studies*.